yockey88/OtherEngine/README.md

 Only supports Windows at the moment

-To build the engine, you need python 3.12+ installed and also the python3 OtherEngine toolset installed.
+To build the engine, you need python 3.12+ installed as well as the OtherEngine toolset installed.
 To install the toolset run the following command from the root of the repo:

 ```bash
     python -m pip install ./tools